JonathanTreffler/backblaze-personal-wine-container/README.md

 ## Project Status

-This project is pretty new, but i would consider it quite stable.

-Backing up is tested well, Restoring is not tested very well so far.
+This docker should just work for most people.
+But if you for example have a complex permissions setup in the filesystem you are trying to back up you will need good knowledge of docker to get it set up.

-Still please be attentive during the install process, because as the docker has read/write access to all the data you want to back up and if you make a grave mistake you could delete stuff.
+Still please be attentive during the install process: The docker by design has read/write access to all the data you are trying to back up and if you make a grave mistake you could delete stuff.

 ## Docker Images
 ### Content